 Throughout his career, Bill has served as a managing partner and director of more than 35 real estate, financial partnerships, and limited liability companies.
-He has litigated cases before the United States Tax Court and the United States Court of Appeals for the Fourth Circuit.
-With the wealth of knowledge, he has gained over his career he has been a frequent speaker at conferences and seminars for Wake Forest University, North Carolina State University, North Carolina CPA and the North Carolina Bar Association regarding retirement planning, estate planning, tax planning, and methods of income distribution in small and medium law firms.
+In addition, he has litigated cases before the United States Tax Court and the United States Court of Appeals for the Fourth Circuit.
+With the wealth of knowledge he has gained over his career, he has been a frequent speaker at conferences and seminars for Wake Forest University, North Carolina State University, North Carolina CPA and the North Carolina Bar Association regarding retirement planning, estate planning, tax planning, and methods of income distribution in small and medium law firms.